Eugene is a trained engineer and self-taught home improvement enthusiast with almost 40 years of professional and DIY experience.

 Who Are Hikoki?

 Hitachi Power Tools were rebranded "Hikoki" in October 2018.
 In the US, they trade as "Metabo HPT".

 Powerful Circular Saw for Professional and DIY Use

-Having worn out two DIY circular saws from heavy and prolonged use cutting palettes, heavy timber etc, I decided to treat myself to a pro machine.
+Having worn out two DIY circular saws (or "buzz-saws") from heavy and prolonged use, cutting palettes, heavy timber, etc., I decided to treat myself to a pro machine.
 Although I am not a tradesman, I do a lot of DIY, and my policy is that if a tool is used infrequently, a DIY model will suffice.
-However if a power tool is going to be used a lot, it makes economic sense to invest in a pro machine even though it may be double the price of the DIY model.
-The Hitachi C7SB2 circular saw is a 1700 watt, 15 amp tool, well able to handle the toughest cutting jobs.
+However, if a power tool is going to be used a lot, it makes economic sense to invest in a pro machine even though it may be double the price of the DIY model.
+The award-winning Hikoki (previously Hitachi) C7SB2 circular saw has been popular for over a decade.
+It's a 1700 watt, 15 amp tool, well able to handle the toughest cutting jobs.
 Retail price for this saw is generally in the sub $160 range.

 The handle is comfortable in the hand with a non-slip grip.
 The power trigger has a strong spring with definite on/off action and unlikely to be inadvertently engaged.